GSA/digitalgov.gov/content/posts/2015-06-08-the-content-corner-creating-a-content-style-guide.md

 A good style guide can also answer questions about how to present a content type such as a graphic or table before they even can occur.
 This helps save the content contributor time and also reduces the time needed during the content review process, if one exists.
 I have always sought out the warm embrace of a content style guide when posting content for a new site or in a new publishing environment.
 To me, it serves as an insurance policy that the content I&#8217;m creating is as correct as possible the first time.

-A style guide is also an important vehicle for establishing the [voice and tone](https://www.WHATEVER/2015/04/20/the-content-corner-finding-your-voice/) of your agency or office.
+A style guide is also an important vehicle for establishing the [voice and tone]({{< relref "2015-04-20-the-content-corner-finding-your-voice.md" >}} of your agency or office.
 One example from [Gather Content’s blog](https://blog.gathercontent.com/) shows how Apple would define their voice via a style guide:

   * Calm, but not passive
   * Confident, but not arrogant